 This city has a little bit to offer anyone in any situation.
 Whether your whole family is looking to make a move, you are a businessperson looking to capitalize on the opportunity, or just someone looking for a change, Seattle can cater to all of your desires.
-If you are looking to stay in Seattle, here are five of the best areas to live!
+If you are looking to visit in Seattle, here are five of the best areas to stay in!

 Pike Place Market

 The most-visited area in all of Seattle is the Pike Place Market.
 Because of the high density of tourists, some of the best accommodations in the city are located here.
 The actual market itself is a must-visit for all visitors of Seattle.
 It is here where you can see the world-famous fish market, some of the best food in the region, and tons of homemade food items for sale.

 Pike Place Market is also where you should stay if sightseeing is a priority during your time in Seattle.
 Because of how packed in the area is, a lot of attractions and hotspots are within walking distance from wherever you are staying.
 Another great perk of staying in this area is being able to use the great public transportation systems.
 The most popular mode of transportation to explore the city is the monorail which can take you into downtown Seattle and toward the Space Needle, among many other stops.

 Overall, staying in Pike Place Market is being where all the action is.

 Best place to stay in Pike Place Market

 Inn At The Market.
 Address: 86 Pine Street, Seattle, WA 98101, United States of America.